adamhammond22/Neurolab_Scripts/README.md

 	(By right clicking on it -> 'Extract All' -> 'Extract' button)

+## Running the Program:

+### Automatic Usage:

+To automatically start the program I used a windows batchfile.

+It checks for a correct python version as well as depenancies every time it's run, so no setup is needed.

+Simply navigate to the directory of the script and open "startExcelFormat.bat"

+### Manual Usage:

+Requires a first time setup if you have not used this on this computer before.

+#### First time Setup:

+Here are the steps to install this program's dependancies.

-3 - Open Windows Command Prompt or Powershell
+1 - Open Windows Command Prompt or Powershell

 	(By going to windows search bar and typing 'cmd' or 'pow', they should pop up)

-4 - Change Directory in the Command Prompt or Powershell to the unzipped 'Neurolab_Scripts-main' folder.
+2 - Change Directory in the Command Prompt or Powershell to the unzipped 'Neurolab_Scripts-main' folder.

 	(By typing 'cd <path/to/folder>/Neurolab_Scripts-main')